fenzor28/SQL-Project-Zorro/cleaning_data.md

 # ALL_SESSIONS TABLE

---This query will update only the rows where the value in channelgrouping is exactly (other), removing the parentheses from that specific value.
+/ ** This query will update only the rows where the value in channelgrouping is exactly (other), removing the parentheses from that specific value **/

 ```
 UPDATE all_sessions